 Study to Determine the Dose and Safety of Asciminib in Pediatric Patients With Chronic Myeloid Leukemia

-The aim of this study is to support development of asciminib in the pediatric population (1 to <18 years) with Philadelphia chromosome positive chronic myeloid leukemia in phase (PH+ CML-CP) previously treated one or more Tyrosine kinase inhibitor (TKIs).
+The aim of this study is to support development of asciminib in the pediatric population (1 to <18 years) with Philadelphia chromosome positive chronic myeloid leukemia in chronic phase (PH+ CML-CP) previously treated with one or more Tyrosine kinase inhibitor (TKIs).

 The primary objective of this study is to characterize the pharmacokinetic (PK) profile of asciminib in pediatric patients with the goal of identifying the pediatric formulation dose (fed) leading to asciminib exposure comparable to 40 mg BID in adult patients (fasted).

 In Part 1, 4-6 participants will be enrolled in order to obtain at least 4 participants evaluable for PK (these participants may be from either of the age categories described above).
-The initial starting dose will be based on body weight, and will be administered BID with food.
+The initial starting dose will be based on body weight and will be administered BID with food.

 - Male or female participants: Pediatric formulation group: ≥ 1 and less than 18 years of age at study entry.
 Adult formulation group: ≥ 14 and less than 18 years of age and body weight of ≥ 40 kg at study entry.

 Participants with Ph+ CML-CP must meet all of the following laboratory values at the screening visit.
 In the case where bone marrow blast and promyelocyte counts are available, these will be accepted if done within 56 days prior to the screening visit, to avoid unnecessary repetition of this test.

 < 15% blasts in peripheral blood and bone marrow